ICSR01/KMeans-Image-Compression/README.md

 ## Challenges & Limitations
 * **Challenges**: A significant hurdle was the **Local Optima** problem.
 Since K-Means is sensitive to initial centroid positions, poor initialization can lead to suboptimal clustering.
 I addressed this by implementing a random initialization strategy to increase the likelihood of finding a global optimum.
-* **Limitations**: The algorithm requires the user to pre-define the number of clusters ($K$).
+* **Limitations**: The algorithm requires the user to pre-define the number of clusters (**K**).
 Furthermore, K-Means assumes that clusters are spherical and of similar size, which may not accurately reflect every data distribution.

 ---